locationtech/geomesa/docs/user/installation_and_configuration.rst

     > config -s general.vfs.context.classpath.myNamespace=hdfs://NAME_NODE_FDQN:54310/accumulo/classpath/myNamespace/[^.].*.jar
     > config -ns myNamespace -s table.classpath.context=myNamespace

-Then copy the distributed runtime JAR(s) into HDFS under the path you specified.
+Then copy the distributed runtime JAR into HDFS under the path you specified.
 The path above is just an example; you can included nested folders with project names, version numbers, and other information in order to have different versions of GeoMesa on the same Accumulo instance.
 You should remove any GeoMesa JARs under